-Arduino: an open-source hardware and software platform.
-It consists of boards that read inputs and convert data into outputs.
+Arduino: An open-source hardware and software platform, it consists of boards that read inputs and convert data into outputs.
 This data is managed through the Arduino programming language and Arduino-based software.
 Arduino was built for beginners but is sophisticated enough for advanced users, making it a widely used platform in the educational system.
 Even Intel is on the Arduino bandwagon.

-Scratch: a programming language designed for kids ages 8 to 16.
+Scratch: A programming language designed for kids ages 8 to 16.
 It’s separate from Arduino but still widely used in schools for creating games, programming robots, designing animations, and more.
 Instead of writing code from scratch, kids piece together blocks of commands ranging from motions to events to sensing.
 Scratch can be downloaded and installed directly to a PC, or used online via Flash.

 Now on to the robots!

 As the name implies, the final product is a “smart” robot car based on the Arduino platform.
 The kit includes 24 different modules, such as an infrared receiver for using a remote control, Bluetooth for connecting via a smartphone or tablet, line tracking, and obstacle avoidance.
-With kids in mind, it boasts a minimal design for a faster build and less errors.
+With kids in mind, it boasts a minimal design for a faster build and fewer errors.

-According to Elegoo, the kit includes instructions and software, showing kids how to load the programs and command the robot to perform a handful of standard modes.
+According to Elegoo, the kit includes instructions and software, showing kids how to load the programs and command the robot to perform a handful of standard moves.
 But the kit is expandable, enabling you to add sensors not included for a customized robot.
 These third-party sensors must include a 3-pin XH2.54 interface to be compatible with this kit.

-This kit is designed for kids ages 10 and older, packing 291 parts that can be pieced together in one to three hours to create a cool robotic spider.
+This kit is designed for kids ages 10 and older, and packs 291 parts that can be pieced together in one to three hours to create a cool robotic spider.
 The kit also includes two “smart” motor modules, one “brain” module, and an infrared sensor module that detects movement.
 There’s even a built-in reservoir for holding water so it can shoot “venom” to fend off its enemies.

 To manually program the robot, you’ll need the free Odev Blockly app for Android or iOS.
 Anything you create for the robot can be uploaded and shared with other owners in the cloud.
-Moreover, Tomo’s “brain” has enough ports for extending its capabilities through third-party modules.
+Tomo’s “brain” has enough ports for extending its capabilities through third-party modules.

 According to Robolink, each design has a specific purpose: One can shoot rubber bands, one can detect edges, one follows lines, and so on.
 Batteries aren’t included in the kit, but you’ll find all the circuit boards, motors, and frames you need to build a cool, working robot.
 Robolink actually uses this kit at its Robotics Learning Center for kids in San Diego.

 This is Makeblock’s flagship robot kit, packing anodized 6061 aluminum mechanical parts with threaded-slot designs.
-The kit includes instructions for ten different designs, such as the robotic arm tank, the robotic bartender, and the self-balancing robot.
+The kit includes instructions for 10 different designs, such as the robotic tank, the robotic bartender, and the self-balancing robot.
 These designs are backed by the Arduino-based MegaPi mainboard that’s capable of handling 10 servos or eight DC motors simultaneously.
 The kit is also compatible with the Raspberry Pi board.

-On the programming front, kids use the company’s Scratch 2.0-based mBlock software for PCs and mobile devices.
+On the programming front, kids use Makeblock’s Scratch 2.0-based mBlock software for PCs and mobile devices.
 This tool provides a drag-and-drop environment where kids string together blocks of code.
 Advanced users can use Python via the Raspberry Pi board, Node JS, or Arduino IDE.
 The parts list includes a Bluetooth module, so you can program and control your creation from any Bluetooth-based PC or mobile device.

-This kit consists of LEGO-based bricks, a programmable EV3 “brick” that serves as the brain, four sensors, a handful of motors, and loads more pieces.
+This kit consists of Lego-based bricks, a programmable EV3 “brick” that serves as the brain, four sensors, a handful of motors, and loads more pieces.
 The EV3 brick includes a built-in display showing the wireless connection, battery level, what the robot is currently doing, and more.
 Overall, you can build 17 different robotic designs, such as a slithering snake (R3ptar), a walking dinosaur (Dinor3x), a shooting scorpion (Spik3r), and a humanoid robot (Ev3rstorm).

 By default, each design comes with its own unique features and programmed behaviors.
 They can also be steered using the included remote control.
-But users can program their creation using the LEGO Mindstorms Ev3 software for PC, and download their commands to the robot using a USB cable, Bluetooth, or Wi-Fi.
+Users can program their creation using the LEGO Mindstorms Ev3 software for PC, and download their commands to the robot using a USB cable, Bluetooth, or Wi-Fi.
 The software provides five programming “missions” to get kids started using icon-based programming blocks that are strung together.
 LEGO provides a programming app for mobile devices too.